Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychVulkanCore-OpenWindow.md

 does not have graphics drivers with [OpenGL](OpenGL)+Vulkan interop capabilities yet.
 +2 = Do not switch to fullscreen-exclusive mode on MS-Windows, even for
 fullscreen windows.
 This is useful as workaround for some buggy Vulkan drivers.
++4 = Do not use a tiled format for the [OpenGL](OpenGL)-Vulkan interop image, use linear
+instead.
+'displayHandle' Handle defining the display server connection to use, if any, in
+an operating system dependent manner.
+This is currently unused on all systems
+except Linux with Wayland display backend, where it encodes the wl\_display
+handle.

 Returns: The 'vulkanWindow' handle of the Vulkan presentation window.